 To access cash abroad, get a debit card from your bank (cash card, ATM card) that is valid at ATMs internationally.
 ATM abroad will then give you the currency of the country you are in.

-See the Web Resources section of this guide for ATM locators that tell you where your card will be accepted or check directly with your card company for this information.
+Check directly with your card company for where the card will be accepted.